The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Micro-Level Clinical Social Workers

-Clinical social workers almost always have a Master of Social Work (MSW) and practice advanced one-to-one treatment that includes diagnostic and therapeutic skills.
+Clinical social workers almost always have a Master of Social Work (MSW) and practice advanced one-to-one, group, and family treatment that includes diagnostic and therapeutic skills.
+They have specialized training in diagnosis and various clinical therapies.

 Macro-Level Social Workers

-Clinical social workers are always licensed at the state level; macro social workers may require licensing in some states.
+Clinical social workers are licensed at the state level.
 There are also many specialized credentials and qualifications that employers look for.

 There’s even a certification from the National Association of Social Workers in Military Service Members, Veterans, and Their Families – (MVF-SW/MVF-ASW).